VaishnaviPunagin/Prefix-Expression-Evaluator/README.md

 # Prefix-Expression-Evaluator

-An implementation of a Simple Interpreter for evaluating a given Prefix Expression CGF, using lex and yaac parser.
+An implementation of a Simple Interpreter for evaluating a given Prefix Expression CGF, using lex and yacc parser.
 This is our submission for our Sixth semester CDSS mini project.

 ## Building the Interpreter
-Compile the .y (yacc) file(s)
+Compile the .y (yacc) file(s) using:

 `yacc -y -d yacc_compile.y`